 He has known all that for seven days, eight now.
 And he has known his father's name and the location of the house he once lived in for two.
-Information that came from the woman who cooked for Vera Louise and who smiled and shook her head every time she looked at him.
+Information that came from the woman who cooked and cleaned for Vera Louise; who sent baskets of plum preserves, ham and loaves bread every week while he was in boarding school; who gave his frayed shirts to rag and bone men rather than let him wear them; the woman who smiled and shook her head every time she looked at him.
 Even when he was a tiny boy with a head swollen with fat champagne colored curls, and ate the pieces of cake she held out to him, her smile was more amusement than pleasure.
 When the two of them, the whitewoman and the cook, bathed him they sometimes passed anxious looks at the palms of his hand, the texture of his drying hair.
 Well, Vera Louise was anxious; True Belle just smiled, and now he knew what she was smiling about, the nigger.
 But so was he.
 He had always thought there was only one kind--True Belle's kind.
 Black and nothing.
-Like Henry Tracker Hunter Hope.
+Like Henry LesTroy.
 Like the filthy woman snoring on the cot.
 But there was another kind--like himself.

 The rain has stopped for good, apparently.
 He looks about for something to eat that doesn't need to be cooked--ready made.
-He finds nothing but a jug of liquor.
-He samples it and sits back down before the fire.
+He has found nothing but a jug of liquor.
+He continues to sample it and sits back down before the fire.
 In the silence left by the rain that has stopped, he hears hoofbeats.
 Beyond the door he sees a rider staring at his carriage.
 He approaches.
 Hello.
-Might you be Hope?
-Tracker Hope or whatever his name is?
+Might you be related to Lestroy?
+Henry LesTroy or whatever his name is?
 The rider doesn't blink.
 "No, sir.
 Vienna.
 Be back direcklin."
 He doesn't understand any of it.
 And he is drunk now anyway.
 Happily.
 Perhaps he can sleep now.
 But he shouldn't.
 The owner of the house might return, or the liquid black woman night wake or die or give birth or....

 I don't hate him anymore.
 I see him more clearly now.
-When

-get out to tre and walk back through the rain he stopped the buggy, turned the horse paround, perhaps it was because the figure on the wet grass was everything he was not as well as a proper protection against and anodyne to what he believed his father to be and, therefore [if it could just be contained, identified], it was not also himself Or was the figure, the vision as he thought of it, a thing that touched him before the fall? vision that, at the moment when his scare was sharpest, looked like home comfortable enough to wallow in?
+When he stopped the buggy, got out to tie the horse and walk back through the rain, perhaps it was because the figure on the wet grass was everything he was not as well as a proper protection against and anodyne to what he believed his father to be, and therefore [if it could just be contained, identified], himself.
+Or was the figure, the vision as he thought of it, a thing that touched him before its fall?
+The thing he saw in the averted glance of the servants at his boarding school; the boot black who tap danced for a penny.
+A vision that, at the moment when his scare was sharpest, looked also like home comfortable enough to wallow in?
 That could be it.
-But who unfathomable could live in that hair? that skin?
+But who could live in that leafy hair? that unfathomable skin?
 But he already had lived in and with it: True Belle had been his first and major love which may be why two gallops beyond that hair, that skin, their absence was unthinkable.
 And if he shuddered at the possibility of her leaning on him, of her sliding a bit to the left and actually resting while she slept on his shoulder, it is also true that he overcame the shudder.
 Swallowed, maybe, and clicked the horse.